coffeeandsecurity/CodeReview-CTFs/Java/Java-Auth02/README.md

 ### If You Solve the Challenge

 Once you've identified the bug, exploit it to bypass the authentication.
 Post your solution on Twitter using the hashtag #CTFCodeReview and tag @coffeensecurity.
 We’ll be tracking submissions and will announce the winner two weeks after the post!

+You may also directly respond to the Twitter post here: https://twitter.com/coffeensecurity/status/1863838485695861246.